Allen V. Astin: Early years

 Allen Astin was the eldest of three children of a school teacher in Utah.
 Astin's father died when he was only four years old.
 He graduated from the University of Utah physics program and in 1928 was granted a PhD in physics from New York University.
 That same year, Astin obtained a two-year fellowship for studies at Johns Hopkins University.
-Upon completing the fellowship he secured a staff position at the National Bureau of Standards, eventually working his way up to his appointment as Director in May, 1952.
+Upon completing the fellowship he secured a staff position at the National Bureau of Standards, eventually working his way up to his appointment as director in May, 1952.

 AD-X2 controversy

 The National Bureau of Standards (NBS) began researching electric batteries in 1917 as part of the war effort.
 In its annual report for 1918, the bureau announced: "The need of the development of specifications and methods of test for electric batteries has long been recognized; but facilities have not been available to undertake this work.
 The needs of the military departments have recently become so urgent that the study of batteries has been undertaken."
 In addition to testing batteries for other government agencies, the NBS also tested battery additives of various kinds purported to improve battery life and performance.
-Even though testing continued until 1957 no additive was ever found to have beneficial effects.
+Even though testing continued until 1957, no additive was ever found to have beneficial effects.

 As far back as 1931, in order to respond to an increasing number of requests for battery additive testing, the Bureau issued Letter Circular (LC) 302, Battery Compounds and Solutions.
 The letter stated: "The later tests confirm the Bureau's previous conclusions that these materials do not charge storage batteries nor do they materially improve the performance of the batteries."

-The controversy began when an entrepreneur, Jess M. Ritchie, CEO of Pioneers, a company based in Oakland, CA, began marketing an automotive battery additive, "AD-X2", under the brand "Protecto-Charge" shortly after the end of World War II.
-By 1948, sales of Protecto-Charge had started to increase, but when Ritchie was made aware of LC 302, he became concerned enough that he leveraged his connections with the Oakland Better Business Bureau to put pressure on the NBS to test his product.
+The controversy began when an entrepreneur, Jess M. Ritchie, CEO of Pioneers, a company based in Oakland, CA, began marketing an automotive battery additive under the brand name "Protecto-Charge", a reformulated "AD-X2", shortly after the end of World War II.
+By 1948, sales of Protecto-Charge had started to increase, but when Ritchie was made aware of LC 302, he became concerned enough that he used his connections with the Oakland, CA Better Business Bureau to put pressure on the NBS to test his product.